rakeshbangla41/excel_projects/README.md

 3. Data Analysis Expression (DAX)
 4. Conditional Formatting
 5. Beautifying the report to make it visally appealing
 6. Important metrics related to sales domain

+I have uploaded the reports in the PDF format.